• Skip to main content

 Margaret F. Butler Outstanding Mentor of Women in Head and Neck Surgery Award

-The Women in Head and Neck Surgery Service of the American Head and Neck Society (AHNS) are now accepting nominations for the Margaret F. Butler Outstanding Mentor of Women in Head and Neck Surgery Award.
-(Nomination application appears at the bottom of this page.)
+The Women in Head and Neck Surgery Service of the American Head and Neck Society (AHNS) Margaret F. Butler Outstanding Mentor of Women in Head and Neck Surgery Award

-Dr. Margaret Butler was the first female otolaryngology chairperson in the United States.
-In 1906, she was appointed Chair of Ear, Nose and Throat at Women’s Medical College of Pennsylvania.
-As a respected otolaryngologist and an ambassador of the specialty, Dr. Butler provided a blueprint for future generations of female otolaryngologists.
+Dr. Margaret Butler was the first female otolaryngology chair in the United States.
+In 1906, she was appointed Chair of Ear, Nose, and Throat at Women’s Medical College of Pennsylvania.
+As a respected otolaryngologist and an ambassador of the specialty, Dr. Butler provided a blueprint for generations of future female otolaryngologists.

-The purpose of this Award is to recognize individuals who have demonstrated leadership in promoting gender diversity in the field of Head and Neck Surgery and its related endeavors.
-A secondary goal is to encourage further training and mentorship of women leaders in our specialty.
+The purpose of this Award is to recognize individuals who have demonstrated leadership in the promotion of gender diversity and sponsorship of women in the field of Head and Neck Surgery and its related endeavors.
+A secondary goal is to encourage the training and mentorship of future women leaders in our specialty.

-Present or past member of the AHNS are preferred but not required.
+5. Present or past member of the AHNS is preferred but not required.

 #BeLikeButler